hotmodelsactress.com

 She was nominated for the Golden Globe Award for Best Performance by an Actress in a Miniseries or a Motion Picture Made for Television for her role as Karen Stone in romantic drama film The Roman Spring of Mrs. Stone (2003).

-She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie and the Golden Globe Award for Best Performance by an Actress in a Miniseries or a Motion Picture Made for Televisionfor her role as Mrs. Porter in drama film Door to Door (2002).
+She was nominated for the Primetime Emmy Awards for Outstanding Supporting Actress in a Miniseries or a Movie and the Golden Globe Awards for Best Performance by an Actress in a Miniseries or a Motion Picture Made for Television for Door to Door (2002) as Mrs. Porter, and Phil Spector (2013) as Linda Kenney Baden.

-Red (2010), for which she was nominated for the Saturn Award for Best Supporting Actress
+She starred as Victoria Winslow in Red (2010), for which she was nominated for the Saturn Award for Best Supporting Actress, and Red 2 (2013).

 She was nominated for the Saturn Award for Best Supporting Actress for her role as Morgana in epic medieval fantasy film Excalibur (1981).